Isekai-Creation/lmdeploy/ENGINE.md

   - TurboMind:
     - Implements EAGLE/EAGLE3 kernels and SpecPV partial KV in C++.
     - Engine‑level interfaces (generation config, KV rewind/commit, scheduler integration) are present but can be tightened and better documented.

+### 6.1 SGLang‑Style Config Parity for TurboMind / DriftEngine

+From a configuration and behavior point of view, the key SGLang knobs we care about are:

+- **Scheduler / batching knobs**
+  - `max-running-requests`, `max-queued-requests`, `max-total-tokens`.
+  - `chunked-prefill-size`, `max-prefill-tokens`.
+  - `schedule-policy` and priority controls.
+- **KV / prefix cache knobs**
+  - `page-size`, hybrid KV ratios, radix eviction policy, enable/disable prefix cache.
+- **Backend knobs**
+  - Attention backends (prefill vs decode), sampling backend.
+- **Speculative knobs**
+  - Algorithm choice and draft/acceptance parameters (EAGLE/EAGLE3/NGRAM, etc.).
+  - MoE‑specific controls (expert parallelism, communication backends).

+TurboMind/DriftEngine already has direct counterparts to most of these:

+- Python **TurboMindSchedulerConfig** and **TurboMindKVConfig** (see `lmdeploy/pytorch/config.py`) and **DriftEngineConfig** (see `lmdeploy/messages.py`) expose:
+  - Per‑step token/sequence budgets, chunked prefill flags, decode‑vs‑prefill preference and latency targets.
+  - KV layout controls (page size, capacity) and prefix cache enable/eviction policy.
+- C++ **SchedulerConfig**, **EngineScheduler**, **KVLayout/KVCacheManager**, **PrefixCache**, **CapacityScheduler**, and **DriftEngineConfig** give those knobs concrete semantics in the engine loop.

+To match SGLang “in spirit” for non‑speculative GPT‑OSS‑120B, the remaining work is:

+- **Complete config→behavior wiring**
+  - Ensure every Python knob in `TurboMindSchedulerConfig`, `TurboMindKVConfig`, and `DriftEngineConfig` is threaded into:
+    - `SchedulerConfig` / `EngineScheduler` (token budgets, chunked prefill, optional scheduling policy).
+    - `KVLayout` / `KVCacheManager` (page size, capacity, KV dtype where applicable).
+    - `PrefixCache` and `CapacityScheduler` (enable/disable, eviction behavior).
+  - Add an explicit `schedule_policy` enum to `SchedulerConfig` and implement at least:
+    - `fcfs` and a simple “short‑prompt‑first” policy for non‑spec DriftEngine.
+- **Observability**
+  - Export from C++ the metrics needed to tune and compare configs:
+    - Per‑step decode/prefill tokens and queue lengths (scheduler perspective).
+    - KV usage and eviction statistics (CapacityScheduler + KVCacheManager).
+    - Prefix cache hits, misses, evictions, and bytes evicted.
+  - Expose these metrics to Python so `pipeline` / `serve` and benchmark scripts can integrate them (similar to SGLang’s metrics flags).
+- **Benchmarks and gates**
+  - Build a minimal benchmark harness that can run:
+    - Legacy TurboMind, DriftEngine, and peer engines (vLLM, sglang, TensorRT‑LLM, EasyDeL) on the same workloads.
+  - Use throughput/latency/KV metrics to select default DriftEngine settings and define CI gates, instead of relying on guessed defaults.
+- **Speculative & MoE as a separate layer**
+  - Keep DriftEngine’s core scheduler non‑speculative in this document.
+  - Add a separate `SpeculativeConfig` (see `EAGLE_TODOS.md` / `SPECPV_TODO.md`) that mirrors SGLang’s `--speculative-*` knobs and maps onto TurboMind’s EAGLE/EAGLE3/SpecPV integration once the base non‑spec DriftEngine is stable.

 This ENGINE.md captures how LMDeploy/TurboMind is structured today and how peer engines in this repo approach KV management, scheduling, and speculative decoding.
 It is intended as a living reference while we optimize GPT‑OSS‑120B and EAGLE3 paths to surpass vLLM, sglang, TensorRT‑LLM, and EasyDeL on real workloads.